 - Strength-Reinforcing and Weakness-Mitigating – The letter compensates for deficiencies, like in cases where candidates with technical backgrounds have low verbal GMAT scores but write articulate and persuasive reports.

-MBA Recommendation Letter Templates
+Example MBA Recommendation Letter Samples

-Is it any wonder why so many recommenders ask candidates to draft their own letters?
+Is it any wonder why so many recommenders ask MBA applicants to draft their own letters?
 The recommenders who wrote the above seven letters probably invested substantial time and effort in their work.
 Yet in most cases, recommenders don’t receive extra compensation for writing letters.
 And usually, tasks like these aren’t written into their job descriptions, so they don’t count in their performance evaluations that can determine promotions and greater compensation.

-Probably the least one can do to express appreciation to a great recommender is take them out for lunch or dinner.
+Probably the least one can do to express appreciation to a great recommender is to take them out for lunch or dinner.
 And in an era of electronic communication, nothing comes close to a thoughtful, handwritten note of thanks conveying appreciation for all the support they’re providing.